CASE STUDY #1: 100,000 YOUTUBE VIDEO VIEWS FOR NAPERVILLE RUNNING COMPANY

 The videos I created have earned 110,000 views on YouTube over the past three years and generated dozens of comments.
 They publicized NRC’s name across the country and the world, which was evidenced by the viewer location data.
 I also reached the quarterly goals my boss determined for me for YouTube views three out of three quarters.
 Additionally, my boss loved the videos so much he started playing them on a loop on multiple TVs in the stores, which still exists today.
 This experience is an excellent example of what I can do for your business: learn your brand, research best practices, and execute a high volume of high quality work.

-CASE STUDY #3: CONTENT MARKETING ARTICLE PUBLISHED FOR TYNDALE HOUSE PUBLISHERS
+CASE STUDY #2: INITIATED MARKETING PIVOT THAT SAVED $24,000 FOR TYNDALE HOUSE PUBLISHERS

 “Kendra was such a pleasure to work for.
 Her keen eye for her target audience made my internship experience much easier. … [She] helped me improve my knowledge on brand marketing.
 Kendra was very professional and a joy to work with.”